rd-io/docker-developer-containers/README.md

 ## Setup, Variable Initialization

 Within each folder for these languages is a Dockerfile.
-The first four variables are the same across each file:
+The first three variables are the same across each file:
 - USERNAME: The username you want to use in the container.
 - GITHUB_EMAIL: The email address associated with your Github account.